Date of Award:

 A statistically significant positive relationship was found between developmental outcome and participation in sensorimotor intervention , as measured by the posttest Battelle.
 No significant differences between groups were found on levels of parenting stress.
 On each of the measures, stress levels were moderate.
 Continued enrollment and annual follow-up of subjects in the current study will allow for longitudinal evaluation of the effects of early sensorimotor intervention on development.

 Millard, Janet, "The Effect of an Early Sensorimotor Intervention Program on the Development of Infants with Perinatal Intraventricular Hemorrhage" (1987).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5617.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .